aliu10523/aliu10523/README.md

 ## 💬 About ME
 - I'm getting my BA in computer science at the University of Virginia
-- This summer, I'm a software engineering intern at Kerecis
+- This summer, I'm a software engineer intern at Kerecis
 - I'm a full-stack developer
 <!--
 ## 🌱 Skills